Voucher / Headcount

 When does Patriot Basic without tax filing make sense?

 Only when you have a confident finance owner, a single state, and you intend to do payroll for a long time so the savings compound.
-For most 2 to 3 employee businesses, Patriot Full Service is the rational choice over Basic + the $30 add-on.
+For most 2 to 3 employee businesses, SurePayroll or Patriot Full Service is the rational choice over Basic + the $30 add-on.

 What about Wave Payroll at this headcount?